 In cases where partner abuse victims did not report the abuse to the police, the most common reason given was that the abuse was too trivial or not worth reporting (43.3%).
-In contrast, the least common reason cited was "not wanting to go to court" where 1.0% of partner abuse victims stated this reason.
+In contrast, the least common reason cited was "Police did not come when called" where 1.0% of partner abuse victims stated this reason.